2005 FIFA Confederations Cup

 The 2005 FIFA Confederations Cup football tournament was the seventh FIFA Confederations Cup.
 It was held in Germany between 15 June and 29 June 2005, as a prelude to the 2006 FIFA World Cup.
-The tournament was won by 2002 FIFA World Cup winners Brazil, who defeated Argentina 4–1 in the final at the Waldstadion in Frankfurt.
-The final was a rematch of the Copa América final also won by Brazil.
+The tournament was won by 2002 FIFA World Cup and 2004 Copa América winners Brazil, who defeated Argentina 4–1 in the final at the Waldstadion in Frankfurt.
+The final was a rematch of the 2004 Copa América final, which was also won by Brazil.
 It was Brazil's second win at the Confederations Cup.
+After winning the 2005 tournament, the 2002 FIFA World Cup and 2004 Copa América, Brazil became the first country to be the reigning World Cup champions, Confederations Cup champions, and continental champions twice, having previously achieved this feat in 1997 when they won the 1994 FIFA World Cup, the 1997 Copa América, and 1997 FIFA Confederations Cup.

 Qualified teams

 Venues

 Originally, Kaiserslautern's Fritz-Walter-Stadion was also intended as a venue.
 However, on 27 May 2004, city authorities withdrew from the bidding process, citing added costs to complete the stadium on time as the reason for the withdrawal.

 All five venues were reused for the 2006 FIFA World Cup.

 Match ball

 The official match ball for the 2005 FIFA Confederations Cup was the Adidas Pelias 2.